-masks, maintaining distance, washing hands with soap, avoiding crowds, and reducing mobility.
+masks, keeping the distance from each other, washing hands with soap, avoiding crowds, and reducing mobility.
 However, the level of community compliance with the basic 3M's health protocols, namely wearing masks, maintaining safe distance and washing hands, is still not satisfactory.
 Based on the COVID-19 Indonesian Task Force data, the monitoring of health protocol discipline, which has been done since November 18, 2020, indicated the graph had fluctuated starting in November 2020.4 cultural elements in community assistance, it is hoped to strengthen the delivery of the health messages given.
 The cultural aspect used in this study is Punakawan.
 Punakawan is the clown servant of the hero in Javanese shadow puppet performances (wayang).